 - 5% liver,

 - 5% organ meat.

 - Meats are high in phosphorus.
 Bones are high in calcium.
-When meat is fed 10% you have pretty much the exact ratios of calcium required by a dog.
+When the bone is fed at 10%, you have pretty much the exact ratios of calcium required by a dog.
 Whole prey, fish, eggs, and tripe help to complete a balanced ratio.

-- Organ meats should not exceed 10% of the diet overall and 5% of that should be liver.
-Feed liver once a week and try to find an organic free range fed source whenever possible.
+- Organ meats should not exceed 10% of the diet, and 5% should be liver.
+Feed the liver once a week and try to find an organic free-range fed source whenever possible.

 - Pork or Salmon should be frozen for two weeks before feeding to kill parasites in the meat.